rtca2023/rtca2023.github.io/index.md

 ways to harness
 computational power** required by the core research of the community and in various application contexts and tackle the different complexity models.
 This will pave the way to **the next generation of computer algebra algorithms and software**.
-One of the main goals of this proposal is to push forward the current limits by investigating recent trends of this broad area, such as the design of algorithms exploiting and discovering structural properties, the hybridization of exact computing through rigorous numerical approximations,
+One of the main goals of this series of events is to push forward the current limits by investigating recent trends of this broad area, such as the design of algorithms exploiting and discovering structural properties, the hybridization of exact computing through rigorous numerical approximations,